xmtp/xmtp-flutter/README.md

 - May not be backward compatible
 - Has not undergone a formal security audit

-Specifically, this SDK is missing this functionality:

-- ***dan provide this***
-- first thing
-- second thing

 Follow along in the [tracking issue](https://github.com/xmtp/xmtp-flutter/issues/4) for updates.

 To learn more about XMTP and get answers to frequently asked questions, see [FAQ about XMTP](https://xmtp.org/docs/dev-concepts/faq).